 How Do E Cigarettes Work?

-If you’re new to ecigarettes or just want to know more, our handy guide explains the basic functions of an ecigarette, the different parts and help you better understand the variety of vaping devices available.
+If you’re new to e-cigarettes and vape mods or just want to know more, our handy guide explains the basic functions of an e-cigarette, the different parts and helps you better understand the variety of vaping devices available.

 Most ecigarette batteries are lithium ion and rechargeable.
 Lithium ion batteries are widely used, for example you’ll find them in laptops, and wireless devices.
 However, you will find some basic devices are disposable and once the eliquid is used up you discard the ecigarette.
 Some devices, depending on the type of power you require, take up to four batteries.

 Battery strength is measured in mAh (milliampere hours).
 The higher the mAh value, the longer the battery will last between charges.

 - A typical cig-a-like battery will be between 200-300 mAh.
 Cig-a-likes are the most basic of ecigarette.
 They mimic cigarettes and work automatically when you inhale.

 - An eGo-style battery will range from 500 to 1200 mAh.
 These are larger pen-like devices, are rechargeable and require the user to operate them via a button.

 - A mod battery can fall anywhere between 700 and 3500 mAh.
 Mods are the larger, more powerful box-style power units.

 Batteries carry a risk of fire.
 You should always use a case for carrying spare batteries.
 If batteries are loose in your pocket and they come into contact with other metal objects – keys or coins for example – they can discharge and catch fire.

 Always use the correct charger too.
 Nearly all ecigarette battery fires are caused by user modifications without proper understanding of power or by using an unsuitable charger.